Run IT like a business with enterprise resource & portfolio management

 A recent implementation of IT Portfolio Management at a large US pharmaceutical company looked to overcome difficulties around:

 These objectives, how they are being addressed, and lessons learned during this continuing transformation is the focus of this discussion.
-Through a combination of a proven processes that ensure IT projects and services capture the necessary parameters to score them against strategic business drivers, enforcement of corporate governance policies around spending, alignment of resource demand and allocation with staffing strategy, SAP-provided packaged integration to existing systems and an enterprise portal based dashboard aggregating currently available information – this organization is delivering a solution to the meet these challenges.
+Through a combination of a proven processes that ensure IT projects and services capture the necessary parameters to support scoring against business drivers, enforcement of corporate governance policies, resource allocation inline with sourcing strategy, SAP-provided packaged integration to existing systems and an enterprise portal based dashboard aggregating available information – this organization is delivering a solution to the meet these challenges.

-Through an implementation strategy based on prototype reviews that verified user input and ensured only relevant features of the former system not explicitly delivered in the new application were brought over, the implementation team was able to lay out a roadmap allowing for new value to be delivered and pushed out non-standard functionality until its necessity could be verified.
+Through an implementation strategy based on prototype reviews that verified user input and ensured only relevant features from the former system not explicitly delivered in the new application were brought over, the implementation team was able to lay out a roadmap allowing for new value to be delivered and pushed out requirements that were not delivered by the new packaged application until their necessity could be verified.

 Consolidating Legacy Systems and Data

-At the start of the project, conditions for performing portfolio monitoring, resource alignment and allocation, IT project capacity, and alignment with staffing strategy were baselined (see Exhibit 1).
+At the start of the project, conditions for performing portfolio monitoring, resource alignment and allocation, IT project capacity, and alignment with staffing strategy were baselined (see Figure-1).

 Culture of IT Excellence

-Decentralized IT portfolio governance is necessary in this organization to enable the units to react quickly to the shifting needs of their clients, but enterprise-wide visibility is also a must to enable efficiencies of shared experiences, learnings, project plans, matrixed resources, and to weed out redundancies
+Decentralized IT portfolio governance is necessary in this organization to enable the units supporting the different business lines and regions to react quickly to the shifting needs of their clients, but enterprise-wide visibility is also a must to enable efficiencies of shared experiences, learnings, project plans, matrixed resources, and to weed out redundancies

 SAP® xApp™ Resource and Portfolio Management, or SAP® xRPM™, a packaged composite application built on the SAP NetWeaver™ Open Integration and Application Platform, was selected based on its conformance to meet documented requirements and leverage their existing IT investment.
 The solution had to integrate, extend, and enhance IT's existing heterogeneous investment in project management systems, document management, financials, human resources, and IT support.
 Supporting “total, enterprise” IT was also paramount for this decision.
 As this organization inventories all work activities, and supporting resource, in their portfolio, the application could not simply focus on the limited scope of “project portfolio management.”
 As resource in IT is commonly shared and matrixed across project and baseline service work, obtaining the entire picture of resource demand and being able to match it up with resource availability is critical.
 Calculating their custom implementation of Earned Value, a key project performance indicator, is an example of a highly specific requirement that had to be met.